johnbenedictcastillo/bscsA/dogillo-rapirap/README.md

 >The basic problems that we might encounter are no internet access or poor internet connection, failed to scan the photo due to the camera itself of the user.

+**Describe the possible solutions:**

+>Installation of more modem for wider connectivity in the premises or avail a data subscription.
+Invest in a better phone with better camera or clean the lenses properly.

+**Evaluation Criteria:**

+>*Low-cost upgrade* - Cheapest upgrade as possible.

+>*Effectivity* - The effect is significantly noticeable.

+>*Internet* – must be 3mbps minimum connection

+>*Maintainability* – must be easy to maintain

+>*Effectiveness* – must be effective and working

+**Propose with the Feasible Solution:**

+>Modem can cost around 2000 pesos, it allows us to have a wider coverage of internet connection, and it can handle more users.

+**Conclusion:**

+>We conclude that our project can help significantly to those who have unclear sight, they can really zoom in to details.
+In general, it can help us see the details more clearly and give insight faster than regularly asking the teacher for it.